 Until that day, professional goalies in eastern Canada had been required to remain standing in front of their nets at all times.
 They faced a penalty if they flopped to the ice to make a save.
 On January 9, 1918, NHL president Frank Calder sent a telegram to referees Lou Marsh and Steve Vair prior to the Toronto-Montreal game advising them that, “Section 13 and that portion of section 9 dealing with the goalkeeper are hereby deleted, thus permitting the goalkeeper to adopt any attitude he pleases in stopping shots.”

 Out west, in the Pacific Coast Hockey Association, brothers Frank and Lester Patrick had already dealt with this injustice.
-“A goalkeeper should be allowed to make any move he wants,” said Lester Patrick, “just like the rest of us.
+“A goalkeeper should be allowed to make any move he wants,” how to purchase tramadol online said Lester Patrick, “just like the rest of us.
 He should be allowed to make the most of his physical abilities.”
 In his biography of the Patricks, Eric Whitehead indicates that this rule change was made during the first PCHA season of 1911-12, but Craig Bowlsby (who has meticulous research to back it up) writes in his 2012 book Empire of Ice that the Patricks didn’t actually introduce the rule officially allowing a goalie to stop a shot any way he pleased, except by throwing his stick, until the 1916-17 season.

 Paintings by Darrin Egan.
 Visit him on Facebook.